 Information about category-specific QA/QC activities and verification processes are provided in chapter 3.2.11.

-In 2015, the recalculations listed here lead to a reduction of $CO_2$ emissions by 0.71 kt $CO_2$ eq a reduction of $CH_4$ emissions by 0.02 kt $CO_2$ eq and a reduction of $N_2O$ emissions by 0.05 kt $CO_2$ eq.
+In 2016, the recalculations listed here lead to an increase of $CO_2$ emissions by 0.35 kt $CO_2$ eq.
+The difference in CH4 and N2O emissions are smaller than 0.01 kt CO2eq.